-$$\eta_e = \frac{\sum G \eta_g \Delta z}{\sum G \Delta z},\tag{1}$$ where η_e and η_g are respectively the elevation level and grid point values of either radial velocity (V_r) or reflectivity (Z). Δz is the depth of the layer in which grid point value η_g is found.
-Eq.(1) neglects the effect of reflectivity weighting for radial velocity observations.
-The power gain function G is assumed to be Gaussian and has the form of following Wood and Brown (1997), where φ_w is the beam width and is equal to 1 and 2 degrees for WSR-88D and CASA radars, respectively. φ_g is the elevation angle for the grid point value and φ_0 the elevation at the beam center.
+$$\eta_e = \frac{\sum G \eta_g \Delta z}{\sum G \Delta z}, \tag{1}$$ where η_e and η_g are, respectively, the elevation level and gridpoint values of either radial velocity (V_r) or reflectivity (Z); Δz is the depth of the layer in which grid point value η_g is found.
+Equation (1) neglects the effect of reflectivity weighting for radial velocity observations.
+The power-gain function G is assumed to be Gaussian and has the form of following Wood and Brown (1997), where φ_w is the beamwidth and is equal to 1° and 2° for WSR-88D and CASA radars, respectively.
+The elevation angle for the grid point value is φ_g and φ_0 the elevation at the beam center.
 A simpler and less accurate version of Eq.
 (2) has been used by Sun and Crook (2001).
-The power returns from side lobes are not considered in Eq.
+The power returns from sidelobes are not considered in Eq.
 (2).

-$$G = \exp\left[-4\ln 4\left(\frac{\phi_g - \phi_0}{\phi_w}\right)^2\right],\tag{2}$$ calculated from where φ_g is the elevation angle (as defined earlier) and γ_g the azimuth angle of the radar beam that goes through the given grid point, and u, v and w are the model velocities interpolated to the scalar point of a staggered model grid.
-Subscript g denotes the grid point value.
-After V_r observations are sampled from the grid point values according to Eq.
+$$G = \exp\left[-4\ln 4\left(\frac{\phi_g - \phi_0}{\phi_w}\right)^2\right],\tag{2}$$ where φ_g is the elevation angle (as defined earlier) and γ_g is the azimuth angle of the radar beam that goes through the given grid point; and u, v, and w are the model velocities interpolated to the scalar point of a staggered model grid.
+Subscript g denotes the gridpoint value.
+After V_r observations are sampled from the gridpoint values according to Eq.
 (1), random errors drawn from a normal distribution with zero mean and standard deviation of 1 m s-1 are added as simulated observation errors.
-Since V_r is sampled directly from velocity fields, the effect of hydrometeor sedimentation does not come into play.
+Because V_r is sampled directly from velocity fields, the effect of hydrometeor sedimentation does not come into play.
 When the effect is simulated, incorrect estimation of the terminal velocity will introduce errors into the assimilation system; this will be considered in our future work.

-For radial velocity, the grid point values involved in the numerator of Eq.(1) are first
+For radial velocity, the gridpoint values involved in the numerator of Eq.
+(1) are first calculated from

-$$V{rg} = u\cos\phi_g\sin\gamma_g + v\cos\phi_g\cos\gamma_g + w\sin\phi_g, \qquad (3)$$
+$$V{rg} = u \cos\phi_g \sin\gamma_g + v \cos\phi_g \cos\gamma_g + w \sin\phi_g,$$ (3)

-The simulated reflectivity, Z, in dBZ, is calculated from the mixing ratios of rainwater, snow and hail hydrometeors, using the same formulations as in TX05.
+The simulated reflectivity Z in dBZ is calculated from the mixing ratios of rainwater, snow, and hail hydrometeors, using the same formulations as in TX05.
 Formally, it is given by

-$$Z = Z(q_r, q_s, q_h).$$ (4)
+$$Z = Z(q_r, q_s, q_h).
+(4)$$

 The formulations mostly follow those of Smith et al. (1975) and are consistent with the ARPS ice microphysics.
-As with V_r , Z is first calculated at the grid points within the beam width then transferred to the beam elevations using Eq.(1).
-Random errors of zero mean and standard deviation of 5 dBZ are then added to the simulated reflectivity data.
+As with V_r , Z is first calculated at the grid points within the beamwidth then is transferred to the beam elevations using Eq.
+(1).
+Random errors of zero mean and standard deviations of 5 dBZ are then added to the simulated reflectivity data.
 The effect of attenuation is currently not considered but will be in the future.

 When Eq.
-(1) is used to create simulated observations, no data is collected when no grid level is found within the beam width.
-This is equivalent to saying that data are discarded by the assimilation when the forward observation operator involves no grid levels within the beam width.
+(1) is used to create simulated observations, no data are collected when no grid level is found within the beamwidth.
+This is equivalent to saying that data are discarded by the assimilation when the forward observation operator involves no grid levels within the beamwidth.
 For our vertically stretched analysis grids with high resolutions at the low levels, this does not happen often; when it does happen, the radar beam is usually very narrow and the atmosphere is, therefore, already well sampled.
 Our procedure is thus a natural way of thinning the data.
 For data sampling and for assimilation, we assume that the observation operators as well as the prediction model are perfect, an assumption that is used in all earlier radar OSSE studies.
 Model error will be an issue for future study.